lukasborawski/vue-use-state-effect/.github/README.md

 ---

-Here you can find a simple usage example that was also covered within the demo projects which you can discover in this repository (one for Vue and one for Nuxt).
+Here you can find a simple usage example, that was also covered within the demo projects which you can discover in this repository (one for Vue and one for Nuxt).
 Check out the [Demo](#demo) section below for more details.

 OK - first - let's create a local composable.